MN STATE DISTRICT COURT CIVIL PRACTICE DESKBOOK - LINKEDLAW

 The Response to the Complaint

-Introduction; Receipt of the Complaint and Initial Contacts; Initial Defense Considerations; Time Frame in Which to Respond to Complaint; Effect of Failure to Timely Respond; Form of Answer; Counterclaims; Cross-Claims; Change of Venue; Removal to Federal Court; Rule 12.02 Motions; Motion for a More Definite Statement; Motion to Strike; Appendix A – Consent to Conflict Form Letter; Appendix B – Joint Representation Agreement; Appendix C – Introductory Letter to the Insured; Appendix D – Preservation Letter; Appendix E – Introductory Correspondence to Opposing Counsel; Appendix F – Stipulation and Joint Motion for Extension of Time to Answer or Otherwise Plead; Appendix G – Defendant’s Answer to Plaintiff’s Complaint and Affirmative Defenses; Appendix H – Affirmative Defenses that Are Commonly Asserted; Appendix I – Notice of Removal
+Introduction; Receipt of the Complaint and Initial Contacts; Initial Defense Considerations; Time Frame in Which to Respond to Complaint; Effect of Failure to Timely Respond; Form of Answer; Counterclaims; Cross-Claims; Change of Venue; Removal to Federal Court; Rule 12.02 Motions; Motion for a More Definite Statement; Motion to Strike; Joinder of Parties; Third-Party Practice; Appendix A – Sample Consent to Conflict Form Letter; Appendix B – Sample Joint Representation Agreement; Appendix C – Sample Introductory Letter to the Insured; Appendix D – Sample Preservation Letter; Appendix E – Sample Introductory Correspondence to Opposing Counsel; Appendix F – Sample Stipulation and Joint Motion for Extension of Time to Answer or Otherwise Plead; Appendix G – Sample Defendant’s Answer to Plaintiff’s Complaint and Affirmative Defenses; Appendix H – Affirmative Defenses that Are Commonly Asserted; Appendix I – Sample Notice of Removal

 – Daryl T. Fuchihara